 GoDaddy Bookkeeping: When I started my first business, I didn’t track income or expenses.
 What a nightmare that turned out to be when I was audited by the IRS.
 Since 2010, I’ve used GoDaddy Bookkeeping (formerly Outright), and it makes my life, business, and tax time infinitely easier.
 You can be up and running on GDB in about 10 minutes, and with just one-click, you can have your Schedule-C done and ready for Uncle Sam at tax time.

 SmarterQueue: After using a different, more expensive service, I switched to SmarterQueue for my social media scheduling.
 Create categories for your social updates, design a custom posting schedule for each of your social networks, and build a library of social updates.
 Then, SmarterQueue takes care of the rest.
 You can get a free 30-day SmarterQueue trial, and then it’s just $19.99 per month.
-(As of July 2018, I no longer use this service because my needs have changed.
-However, I still highly recommend it and will return to it if I decide to use social media as part of my business model.)
+(While I no longer use social media to market my business, I still recommend SmarterQueue for anyone who does.)